mostsignificant/mostsignificant.github.io/_posts/2024-01-07-12-interesting-hobby-software-development-project-ideas-for-2024.markdown

 integration) or they let your client CLI tool run in their own CI/CD environment, which then communicates with the SaaS to send the found library or license information.

-However, be careful to include a chapter in your terms of use to safe yourself against lawsuits: the responsibility to provide the correct information should always stay at the company and your SaaS is just a tool to help, not to be the actual responsible instance for any lawful matter.
+However, be careful to include a chapter in your terms of use to protect yourself against lawsuits: the responsibility to provide the correct information should always stay at the company and your SaaS is just a tool to help, not be the actual responsible instance for any lawful matter.

 - **Architecture**: SaaS